underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

 Enrichment provides a neat way to simplify repetitive, error-prone queries.

+The first time I saw this kind of trick in action was in [Christopher Vogt]'s 2013 [Patterns for Slick Database Applications] presentation.
+If you want to see different examples, do check out that video.

 The example above builds this up for an `Option[Boolean]`.
 That's a very general type, possibly in use for things other than flags.
 In that case, it would make sense to create a type, `Flag`, and restrict the `notFlagged` method to apply only to `Option[Flag]`.
 I've created an example of that as a [gist].

-The first time I saw this kind of trick in action was in [Christopher Vogt]'s 2013 [Patterns for Slick Database Applications] presentation.
-If you want to see different examples, do check out that video.
+This is the kind of material we're including in [Essential Slick].
+Working with the type system and Slick is something we consider part of the essentials you need.